josefadamcik/josefadamcik.cz/_posts/2022-05-15-starforged-valentin-session-2.md

 [Sojourn, +heart: weak hit: 3+2=5 vs 4|9], Hearten with an automatic strong hit.</aside>

 <aside>[end a session]
-Next time, Julio we will discover what is the next job Julio was promising.
+Next time, we will discover what is the next job Julio was promising.
 And how is it connected to Yelena?
 </aside>

 [ironsworn]: <https://www.ironswornrpg.com/> "Ironsworn"